 Pro-grade slicing.
-In comparison tests, the Benriner delivers straight and julienne cuts as well as much more expensive mandolines.
-"The cuts were extremely consistent in thickness and extraordinarily clean," reports KitchenAudition.com.
-Blade height can be set for thick slices of cabbage or tomatoes or to deliver some of the thinnest slivers in comparison tests.
-After thorough testing, one expert source calls the Benriner one of the best mandolines for julienne cuts (long thin strips), though KitchenAudition.com notes potatoes require a "considerable amount of force" and carrots take "moderate to heavy pressure."
+In comparison tests, the Benriner Japanese Mandoline Slicer delivers straight and julienne cuts as well as much more expensive mandolines.
+Blade height can be set for thick slices of cabbage or tomatoes, or to deliver some of the thinnest slivers of cucumbers.
+After thorough testing, one expert source calls the Benriner one of the best mandolines for julienne cuts (long thin strips), though in one professional test it's noted that potatoes and carrots require more pressure.
 At about 3.5 inches wide, some reviews find the Benriner too narrow for large produce, requiring extra trimming for wide foods.
 However, it's also available in a wider model, the Benriner Wide-Body Large Slicer (Est. $35).

 2. Good Housekeeping

-Testers at the Good Housekeeping Research Institute include the Benriner Japanese Mandoline in their report on two dozen mandolines.
-Editors grade the Benriner an A-minus, calling it inexpensive and lightweight.
-Overall, it's a good value, though they add it isn't as user-friendly as other top models and can tear delicate tomato skin.
+Testers at the Good Housekeeping Research Institute include the Benriner Japanese Mandoline in their mandoline roundup.
+The Benriner earns an A-minus grade.
+Editors say it's inexpensive, lightweight and a good value, though they add it isn't as user-friendly as other top models and can tear delicate tomato skin.

 Review: Benriner Japanese Mandoline #101-10, Editors of Good Housekeeping, August 2013

 Editors list the Benriner Japanese Mandoline as one of the top three mandolines they recommend.
-They praise its low price, "flawless" slicing performance and three included julienne blades.
-The editors provide helpful photos of their results from each of the Benriner's tests.
-They name the inadequate hand guard and longer set-up time are disadvantages.
+They praise its low price, "flawless" slicing performance and three included blades.
+They say the inadequate hand guard and longer set-up time are disadvantages.
 Editors also review the wider body version elsewhere on this site.

 Review: Benriner Mandoline, Editors of KitchenAudition.com, Not Dated

-The Benriner Japanese Mandoline Slicer is one of the most popular mandolines at Amazon.com, receiving an average 4.2-star score from more than 670 reviewers, but that includes reviews of the wider version and a version with a tray.
+The Benriner Japanese Mandoline Slicer receives an average 4.3-star score from more than 670 reviewers, but that includes reviews of the wider version and a version with a tray.
 Most say it slices a variety of foods evenly and adjusts easily between cutting heights.
-Common complaints include its narrow cutting surface and some safety concerns.
+Some owners of the original, narrower version say that the cutting surface is too narrow.

-Review: Benriner Japanese Mandoline Slicer, Contributors to Amazon.com, As of November 2013
+Review: Benriner Japanese Mandoline Slicer, Green, Contributors to Amazon.com, As of November 2014